loreanvictor/pree/README.md

 - `<dir>` is optional.
 If not provided, the current directory will be used.

-`pree view` will start a local server allowing you to view various files as if they were served by a web server.
-It also provides a nice file navigator for navigating through your project.
-The server resolves layouts and front matter for HTML files as well.
+`pree view` starts a local server for viewing various files, also resolves layouting and metadata of HTML files.
+It also provides a nice file navigator to browse your content.

 <br>